-An associate's degree is not required to apply as a transfer student to Northwood.
-If transferring after completing more than two years at another school, Northwood requires transfer students to complete at least 31 semester hours at Northwood.
+Students transferring after completing more than two years at another school who have not earned an Associate’s degree will be required to complete at least 31 semester hours at Northwood.
 A minimum total of 123 semester hours are required for graduation.
 Northwood does not require a two-year residency to graduate, as many other schools do.

 Transfer Articulation Guides (TAG)

-Transfer Articulation Guides have been created for many Michigan/Ohio/Canadian colleges and universities.
+Transfer Articulation Guides are available for many Michigan, Ohio and Canadian colleges and universities.

 Transfer Course Equivalency Guides

-Transfer Course Equivalency Guides have been created for all Michigan community colleges as well as major specific college course equivalencies (Texas Common Core).
-There is a guide for each community college that shows what courses – and how many courses at that school – will transfer to Northwood.
+Transfer Course Equivalency Guides for all Michigan community colleges as well as major specific college course equivalencies (Texas Common Core) are also available.
+There is a guide for each community college that shows which courses – and how many courses at that school – will transfer to Northwood.
 These guides are not a comprehensive list of every course that may transfer to Northwood University.
 If you have a course not listed on the guide, be sure to check with a Northwood Transfer Coordinator to determine transferability.

-Over 70% of Northwood students receive some form of financial aid.
+More than 70% of Northwood students receive some form of financial aid.
 Aid is available through other Northwood University grants, the State of Michigan and the Federal Government.
-For additional information please visit financial aid area of our website.
+For additional information‚ please visit the financial aid area of our website.

 Future Transfer Students